pamil/kamilkokot.com/content/blog/seven-commands-to-bulletproof-your-symfony-application-ci-build/index.md

 ---
-title: Seven Commands to Bulletproof Your Symfony Application Build
+title: Seven Commands to Bulletproof Your Symfony Application CI Build
 date: "2020-01-12"
 spoiler: |
     Over the course of years, I noticed there are more and more checks that are usually performed in our Symfony applications'